Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Multi-touch attribution

-Amplitude captures the attribution data at the start of each session.
-The following data are tracked as user properties.
-For campaign-related traffic where these values are included in the URL or browser cookies, these properties are set as user identity.
+Amplitude captures the attribution data at the start of each session, and tracks some values as user properties.
+For campaign-related traffic where the URL or browser cookies include these values, the properties are set as user identity.
 For organic or direct traffic, these properties may not be available.
 Therefore, these user properties are unset from user identity.

+Amplitude tracks the following as user properties:

 - `utm_source`
 - `utm_medium`